erikg/dht11toserial/README.md

 Compile and upload with platform.io.

 ## Polling utility
-post.py is a simple utility to read the next line from the serial port, parse the JSON and send the data to the influxdb server.
-Set appropriate values in config.py and cron it.
+postr.py is a simple utility to read the next line from the serial port, parse the JSON and send the data to the influxdb server.
+Set appropriate values in config.py and cron it. getr.py reads the device and prints to stdout to test the setup.

 ## Grafana output
 ![grafana](doc/graf.png)